ReefStock® Terms & Conditions

-Each booth is provided power feed except for the economy booth option.
+Each booth is provided power feed according to their booth option.
 Should additional power be required, exhibitor shall contract with and pay Trade Show Electrical facility management directly.
-Additional booth power options will be available in the Exhibitor Kit.
+Additional booth power options will be available as outlined in Exhibitor Manual.

 To Be Announced.